Symptoms become subtler with age. Here’s what you need to know to protect your ticker.

 Gastrointestinal (GI) symptoms, like nausea or indigestion, commonly occur during a heart attack.
-One 2015 study published in the European Journal of Preventive Cardiology looked at more than 1,200 people who had recurrent heart attacks and found that 34 percent reported nausea and 14 percent reported vomiting during their first occurrence.
+In fact, in a 2015 study of people with recurrent heart attacks, 34 percent reported nausea during their first occurrence, and 14 percent reporting vomiting.

 This is likely because some heart attacks can affect the back or bottom of your heart, which are both areas in touch with nerves that reach your abdomen.